What is the .NET SDK?

-.NET Core Software Development Kit (SDK) is a set of libraries and tools that allow developers to create .NET Core applications and libraries.
-This is the package that developers will most likely acquire.
+The .NET SDK is a set of libraries and tools that allow developers to create .NET applications and libraries.
+It contains the following components that are used to build and run applications:

-Acquiring the .NET Core SDK
+How to install the .NET SDK